 A toothache can have an affect on a child’s ability to concentrate in the classroom.
 The pain may become so severe that he will have to miss school altogether.
 Then there is the issue of peer approval.
 Children who are ashamed to smile because of discolored or misshapen teeth will lack the confidence to speak in class or to relate to classmates.

 Some children are inclined to have more cavities than are considered average.
 An early prognosis for susceptibility will allow a pediatric dentist to develop a personal plan that will include specialized preventive measures.

 Home care can influence good oral health.
 Pediatric dentists encourage parents to help their children maintain a routine of brushing twice a day and flossing at least once.
 Diet should include good sources of calcium and vitamin D. Foods and drinks that are high in sugar and acid content should be limited.

 With the encouragement of parents at home and regular professional care children have the best chance for cavity prevention and a long life of good oral health.
-Call Dentist4Kidz in Aurora @ 303-367-1502 and arrange to schedule an appoint with Dr. Lewis at your convenience.
+Call our Aurora Pediatric Dentist Epic Dentistry for Kids and arrange to schedule an appointment with Dr. Patterson at your convenience.